COVID-19 testing for returning deployed SCANG Airmen

 U.S. Air Force Master Sgt.
-Tanya Justice, 169th Medical Group medical technician, uses nasopharyngeal swab testing units to provide COVID-19 testing to 169th Fighter Wing Airmen at McEntire Joint National Guard Base, South Carolina, after a required 14-day quarantine period upon returning from an Agile Combat Support deployment in Southwest Asia, Aug.
-11, 2020.
+Tanya Justice, a medical technician from the 169th Medical Group at McEntire Joint National Guard Base, South Carolina, uses nasopharyngeal swab testing units to provide COVID-19 testing to 169th Figher Wing Airmen after a required 14-day quarantine period upon returning from an Agile Combat Support deployment in Southwest Asia, August, 11, 2020, in order to protect the health of the force.
 The South Carolina National Guard remains ready to support the counties, state and local agencies, and first responders with requested resources for as long as needed in support of COVID-19 response efforts in the state.
 (U.S. Air National Guard photo by Senior Master Sgt.
 Edward Snyder, South Carolina National Guard)

 |Date Taken: